isso-comments/isso/docs/docs/configuration/server.rst

     It is highly recommended to also turn on moderation when enabling this setting, as Isso can otherwise be easily exploited for sending spam.

-    Do not forget to configure the client accordingly.

 log-file
     Log console messages to file instead of standard out.